 If you want to think about pain relief for your dog without using medications, there are also several other complementary therapy options which can help.

 Not all pain meds for dogs are suitable for your pup.
 Medications must be metabolized by the liver and excreted by the kidneys.
 As a result, if your dog has underlying conditions which affect these organs, the use of medications could compound the problem.
+Veterinarians are the best people to consult with regarding these side effects.
+They are more able to explain all the potential risks of medications.
 This is one of the main reasons it is important that you only give your dog medications that have been approved by your veterinarian.

 There are many medications that cannot be given to your dog at the same time.
 For example, NSAIDs and corticosteroids cannot be given to your dog concurrently, as they can lead to life-threatening gastrointestinal ulcers and bleeding.

 It’s easy to think that you can just give your dog a pain relief tablet from your medicine cabinet to tie him over until the morning when you can see a vet.
 This is one of the main causes of ibuprofen toxicity in dogs.
 You might mean well, but you can do more harm than good.
 It will not cost you anything to phone the emergency vet on call to ask over the phone what you can give your dog.
 If you can’t get hold of your vet, there are many home remedies for pain relief that don’t involve giving your dog medications.
 While reducing your dog’s pain may seem like the number one goal, remember that keeping him safe and healthy is the most important part.